George Stephen Morrison: Career

 In 1967, Morrison was promoted to rear admiral.
 In WestPac in 1968, he commanded a Task Group that was part of Task Force 77, commanded by Vice Admiral Ralph Cousins; the served as his flagship.
 Besides operations against communist forces in North Vietnam, the task force was diverted to Korea in December 1968 to support South Korean forces battling North Korean infiltrators during the Korean DMZ Conflict.
 He successfully led the Task Force in the interdiction of communist North Korean forces in spite of attempts by Soviet Navy destroyers to prevent flight operations by attempting to cross the path of the Hancock.
 In 1972, he was appointed Commander Naval Forces Marianas.
 As such, he was in charge of relief efforts for Vietnamese refugees sent to Guam, after the fall of Saigon in the spring of 1975.

 Morrison was the keynote speaker at the decommissioning ceremony for the carrier Bon Homme Richard, on July 2, 1971, in Washington D.C.
 His estranged son, rock musician Jim Morrison, died in Paris at age 27, the following day.

 Morrison retired from the Navy in August 1975, as a rear admiral (upper half).

 Personal life and retirement

-Morrison met and married Clara Virginia Clarke (1919–2005) in Hawaii in 1942.
-Their son Jim Morrison (lead singer of rock band The Doors) was born in 1943 in Melbourne, Florida, where they lived at the time while stationed at Naval Air Station Melbourne.
-A daughter, Anne Robin Morrison, was born in 1947 in Albuquerque, New Mexico, and became a school teacher in Thousand Oaks, California, and a son, Andrew Lee Morrison, was born in 1948 in Los Altos, California, and lives in Ashburn, Virginia.
+Morrison met and married Clara Virginia Clarke in Hawaii in 1942.
+Their son Jim Morrison, later became lead singer of rock band The Doors.
+His other children were a son and a daughter.

 In retirement, the Morrisons lived in Coronado and Chula Vista, California.
 Clara Clarke Morrison died after a long illness in Coronado on December 29, 2005.
-Rear Admiral Morrison died in Coronado on November 17, 2008, at the age of 89.
+Morrison died in Coronado on November 17, 2008, at the age of 89.
 His private memorial service was held on November 24 at Fort Rosecrans National Cemetery in San Diego.
 His ashes were scattered at sea near the same spot off Point Loma where his wife's ashes had been scattered nearly three years earlier.